Our Locations

 To schedule an appointment during regular hours, just call your MPCP office.
 A medical assistant will call you before your appointment to help you connect and provide instructions on how to access the video platform that will be utilized during your visit.
 You may also be advised to collect your medication bottles, gather information such as your blood sugar or blood pressure logs.
 The medical assistant may ask you to take your temperature, weigh yourself, or provide a blood pressure reading prior to your visit.

-MPCP also offers evening and weekend telemedicine visits for acute care (illness or injury) to better fit your schedule.
+MPCP also offers evening and weekend telemedicine visits for acute care (illness) to better fit your schedule.
 Click here for office hours.
 Call 410-729-3368 to schedule an after-hours appointment.

 Dr. McKenney Groff holds her medical degree from Lake Erie College of Osteopathic Medicine and is certified by the American Academy of Family Physicians.
 She cares for patients in MPCP’s Annapolis office.